Journal of Philosophy of Emotion: Second and Subsequent Issues

 - Emotion and Aesthetics

 Interdisciplinary Considerations: Because of the JPE’s interdisciplinary approach, some readers may not be very familiar with various technical terms that are used within any one discipline.
 We therefore ask authors to be considerate of this possibility and to take the time to provide brief definitions of any technical term that are shared within an author’s discipline in order to help readers clearly understand what the author is conveying.

-Editorial Assistants: Flavia Felletti (Universität Duisburg-Essen, Germany) and Jake Jackson (Temple University, United States).
+Editorial Assistants: Flavia Felletti (Universität Duisburg-Essen, Germany).